Spearfoot/scripts-for-using-rsync/README.md

 ## Example Usage

-I run this `chron` script early every morning to synchronize datasets from my primary FreeNAS server 'BANDIT' to my secondary server 'BOOMER', using the __rsync__ module installed on 'BOOMER'.
+I run this `cron` script early every morning to synchronize datasets from my primary FreeNAS server 'BANDIT' to my secondary server 'BOOMER', using the __rsync__ module installed on 'BOOMER'.
 On both servers the datasets are stored on a pool named 'tank':

 ```
 #!/bin/sh